wacncontent/CustomizeTool/addCommentOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server.md

 ### To download the Azure Multi-Factor Authentication Server via the service settings

-1. Sign in to the Azure Portal as an Administrator.
+1. Sign in to the Azure Management Portal as an Administrator.
 2. On the left, select Active Directory.
 3. Double click on your instance of Azure AD.
 4. At the top click **Configure**